How to Survive a Flight in Basic Economy

 There’s a negative trickle-down effect, too: Even if an airline decides to stick with the standard main cabin and business or first class cabin, it might still look to cut back on certain things like legroom, since now the industry bare minimum as a point of comparison has been lowered.

 Other cons of basic economy fares include surcharges on basic amenities.
-If you’re not careful, you could end up spending even more than a standard fare by paying for things you actually want or need, like seat selection, upgrades, and carry-on bags.
+If you’re not careful, you could end up spending even more than a standard fare by paying for things you actually want or need, like seat selection, upgrades, or stranded since you can’t change your flight.

 You also lose flexibility and refund or change options with a basic economy fare.